- Unique portfolio of fluorspar assets

 The initial capital costs were put at US$46mln in the scoping study that generated these numbers.

-However, Sweden’s permitting regime is notoriously hard to navigate, and there still remains work to be done in this score.
+However, Sweden’s permitting regime is notoriously hard to navigate, and there still remains work to be done on this score.

 Other fluorspar assets coming along behind